 4. Keep practicing until the new behavior becomes habitual.

-What common mistakes should you avoid with Introduction to Positive Reinforcement Training?
+How do you get started with Introduction to Positive Reinforcement Training?

 Conclusion